Ur (novella)

-Ur is a novella by Stephen King.
+Ur is a science fantasy novella by Stephen King.
+It is one of King's few short stories that is not an example of the horror genre.
 It was written exclusively for the Amazon Kindle platform, and became available for download on February 12, 2009.
 An audiobook edition was released on February 16, 2010 by Simon & Schuster Audio, read by Holter Graham.
 Ur was collected in King's 2015 collection The Bazaar of Bad Dreams, heavily revised.